A SHORT HISTORY OF WEAPONS

-Later the 'backbone' of Medieval armies was the armoured knight mounted on a horse.
-Norman knights wore chain mail, armour made of iron rings joined together.
-In the 14th century chain mail was replaced by plate armour.
+Later the 'backbone' of Medieval armies was the armored knight mounted on a horse.
+Norman knights wore chainmail, armor made of iron rings joined together.
+In the 14th century, chainmail was replaced by plate armor.
 Metal plates were attached to each part of the body.
 Norman knights carried kite shaped shields.
 Later in the middle Ages shields became smaller.

 The Normans built wooden forts called motte and bailey castles.
 An artificial mound of earth was created, called a motte and the living quarters were built on top.
 Below was a walled yard called a bailey where food and animals were stored.
 The whole thing was sometimes protected by a moat.

 However these early wooden forts were vulnerable to fire and later castles were built of stone.
-In the centre was a stone tower called a keep where the inhabitants lived.
+In the center was a stone tower called a keep where the inhabitants lived.
 Surrounding it was a curtain wall.
-However even if attackers breached the curtain wall the defenders could retreat into the keep and continue to hold out.
+However, even if attackers breached the curtain wall the defenders could retreat into the keep and continue to hold out.